You are here

 See Snapp v.
 United Transp.
 Union, 889 F.3d 1088, 1095 (9th Cir.
 2018) (“The ADA treats the failure to provide a reasonable accommodation as an act of discrimination if the employee is a ‘qualified individual,’ the employer receives adequate notice, and a reasonable accommodation is available that would not place an undue hardship on the operation of the employer’s business.”); see also Dunlap v.
 Liberty Natural Prods., Inc., 878 F.3d 794, 798 (9th Cir.
 2017) (“Liberty was aware of or had reason to be aware of Dunlap’s desire for a reasonable accommodation.
 Such awareness triggered Liberty’s duty to engage in the interactive process.”) (internal citation omitted).

 In PGA Tour v.
-Martin, 532 U.S. 661 (2001), the Supreme Court ruled that petitioner’s use of a golf cart that is normally prohibited during professional tour events is a reasonable accommodation for a professional golfer, disabled by a degenerative circulatory disorder impairing the ability to walk a golf course in a golf tournament.
+Martin, 532 U.S. 661 (2001), the Supreme Court held that the petitioner’s use of a golf cart that is normally prohibited during professional tour events is a reasonable accommodation for a professional golfer disabled by a degenerative circulatory disorder impairing the ability to walk a golf course in a golf tournament.
 The Supreme Court found that such an accommodation would not “fundamentally alter” a tournament.
 Id. at 690.

 Unpaid medical leave may be a reasonable accommodation.
 “Even an extended medical leave, or an extension of an existing leave period, may be a reasonable accommodation if it does not pose an undue hardship on the employer.”
 Dark v.
 Curry County, 451 F.3d 1078, 1090 (9th Cir.
 2006).
 However, “recovery time of unspecified duration may not be a reasonable accommodation (primarily where the employee will not be able to return to his former position and cannot state when and under what conditions he could return to work at all).”
 Id.
 In those jobs for which performance requires attendance at the job, “irregular attendance compromises essential job functions.”
 Samper v.
 Providence St. Vincent Medical Center, 675 F.3d 1233, 1237-40 (9th Cir.
-2012) (holding that accommodation that would allow neo-natal intensive care unit nurse to miss work whenever she felt she needed to and for so long as she felt she needed was unreasonable).
+2012) (holding unreasonable an accommodation request that would allow a neo-natal intensive care unit nurse to miss work whenever that nurse felt missing work was needed and for so long as that nurse felt was needed).

-The Ninth Circuit, in Josephs v.
+In Josephs v.
 Pacific Bell, 443 F.3d 1050, 1060 (9th Cir.
-2006), joined several other circuits in expressly recognizing discriminatory failure to reinstate as a separately actionable claim under the ADA.
+2006), the court joined other circuits in expressly recognizing a discriminatory failure to reinstate as a separately actionable claim under the ADA.

 The ADA does not impose a duty to create a new position to accommodate a disabled employee.
 Wellington v.
 Lyon Cnty.
 Sch.
 Dist., 187 F.3d 1150, 1155-56 (9th Cir.
 1999).